jodz4k/CORMAS-internship/daily-reports.md

   - changed the logic behind step method in PCModel class
   - removed step in PCFamily
 #### (Day 28) Wednesday, March 19, 2025
+  - added new classes PCDelay and PCDelayTest
+  - added new methods for PCDelay
+  - wrote idea of the test in PCDelayTest
+  - updated UML
 #### (Day 29) Thursday, March 20, 2025

 #### (Day 30) Friday, March 21, 2025